1999AZZAR/use-waydroid-on-x11/readme.md

 ---

-This guide now includes the initialization steps for Waydroid, both with and without GAPPS, and instructions for enabling clipboard functionality inside the Weston.
+This guide covers both the installation and configuration of Waydroid, including clipboard integration and automated startup for a smoother experience.